Harold W. Bauer: World War II

 Bauer, at right, pantomimes an air battle to his ground crew.

 Following the Japanese attack on Pearl Harbor, Bauer and VMF-221 were transported to Hawaii and were slated to reinforce Wake Island, but were diverted to Midway after Wake fell.
-Transferred to Hawaii in February 1942, Bauer took command of VMF-211, stationed at Marine Corps Air Station Ewa, and on 1 March 1942 commissioned and took command of VMF-212.
-Promoted to major on 29 April 1942, Bauer and VMF-212 were deployed to the South Pacific and were stationed at New Caledonia, and later Efate, Vanuatu.
+Transferred to Hawaii in February 1942, Bauer took command of VMF-211, stationed at Marine Corps Air Station Ewa, and on March 1, 1942, commissioned and took command of VMF-212.
+Bauer was promoted to major on April 29, and he and VMF-212 were deployed to the South Pacific and were stationed at New Caledonia, and later Efate, Vanuatu.
 Although still the commanding officer of VMF-212, Bauer was also responsible for the operation of the airfield the squadron operated from and was utilized to select possible sites for additional airfields in the South Pacific.
 Bauer's promotion to lieutenant colonel, after only three months as a major, was effective 7 August.

-On 28 September 1942, Bauer performed the first feat cited for the Medal of Honor.
+On September 28, 1942, Bauer performed the first feat cited for the Medal of Honor.
 His squadron was attacked by a superior force of Japanese planes.
-He engaged the enemy and shot down one of their bombers.
-Again attacking a superior force on 3 October 1942, he shot down four of the enemy and left a fifth badly damaged.
+Bauer engaged the enemy and shot down one of their bombers.
+Again attacking a superior force five days later on October 3, he shot down four of the enemy and left a fifth badly damaged.

-While leading a reinforcement flight on 16 October 1942, from Espirito Santo, Vanuatu to Guadalcanal, 600 mi away, Bauer was about to land at Henderson Field when he noticed a squadron of Japanese planes attacking the USS McFarland (AVD-14) offshore.
-Though the long flight from Espirito Santo had almost exhausted his fuel and he knew no friendly planes were able to assist him, he immediately proceeded alone to attack the enemy and succeeded in destroying four of them before lack of gasoline forced him to return to Henderson Field.
+While leading a reinforcement flight on October 16, from Espirito Santo, Vanuatu to Guadalcanal, 600 mi away, Bauer was about to land at Henderson Field when he noticed a squadron of Japanese planes attacking the USS McFarland (AVD-14) offshore.
+Though the long flight from Espirito Santo had almost exhausted his fuel and he knew no friendly planes were able to assist him, Bauer immediately proceeded alone to attack the enemy and succeeded in destroying four of them before lack of gasoline forced him to return to Henderson Field.

-On 14 November 1942, he was shot down over water after downing two enemy aircraft in an attack 100 mi off Guadalcanal.
+On November 14, 1942, Bauer was shot down over water after downing two enemy aircraft in an attack 100 mi off Guadalcanal.
 He was seen in the water in his Mae West water flotation device as light was fading.
-He did not appear to be seriously hurt.
+Bauer did not appear to be seriously hurt.
 The following morning began days of intense searching by planes and Russell Island natives, but no further trace of him was found.

 The squadron under his command at Guadalcanal was officially credited with downing 92 Japanese planes and helping to sink two destroyers.
 Lieutenant Colonel Bauer was commended for his action in the South Pacific by commanders of Army, Navy and Marine Corps units including Admiral William F. Halsey, Jr., then Commander of the South Pacific Area and South Pacific Force.

-Bauerfield International Airport in Port Vila, Vanuatu and USS Bauer is named in his honor.
+Bauerfield International Airport in Port Vila, Vanuatu and are named in his honor.